thelilywang/lilywang-portfolio/README.md

 # Personal Resume Website

 A modern, responsive personal resume website built with Next.js, TypeScript and React.
-This portfolio showcases professional experience, projects, and skills in a clean, user-friendly interface.
+This portfolio showcases professional experience, projects, skills, and was developed through Vibe Coding.

 ## Features
 - Responsive design optimized for all devices